 Stay Long Enough to Get to Know a Country

-Many of the blogs you read today boast about how many countries they have traveled to but on a closer look, you see that they’ve spent barely anytime in all of these countries.
+Many of the blogs you read today boast about how many countries they have traveled to but on closer look, you see that they’ve barely spent anytime in most of these countries.
 Sure it is cool to say you’ve traveled to 100 countries, but what have you learned and experienced by only staying in each one for 3 days or less?
-We don’t feel traveling is about counting the number of places you have been to but rather gaining a deeper understanding about the world around us.
+We don’t feel traveling is about counting the number of places you have been, but rather gain a deeper understanding about the world around us.
 Rather than race to put dots on a map, Claire and I pick countries and make an effort to get to know them.

 Where We Have Been

 To get to know our travel experience a little better, check out our travel timeline below.
 You can also check out our travel map.